-D.1.1 Requirement There must be a designated and competent person(s) responsible for the selection and approval of products within the scope of certification.
-D1.2 Requirement Approved suppliers of feeds within the scope of certification must additionally be certificated in their own right against a Feed Safety Scheme recognised by AIC.
-D1.3 Requirement The Participant must have an effective system to approve suppliers of products within the scope of certification.
-D 1.4 Requirement The approval system must ensure that suppliers of products within the scope of certification meet the requirements of EUDR.
-D1.5 Requirement Where the Participant relies upon suppliers of products being certified, the approval system must ensure that the products supplied are covered by the scope of the suppliers' certification.
+$\langle O \rangle$ D.1.1 There must be a designated and competent person(s) responsible for the selection and Requirement approval of raw materials/feed products within the scope of certification.
+D1.2 Approved suppliers of raw materials/feed products within the scope of certification must Requirement additionally be certificated in their own right against a Feed Safety Scheme recognised by AIC.
+D1.3 The Participant must have an effective system to approve suppliers of raw materials/feed Requirement products within the scope of certification.
+D 1.4 The approval system must ensure that suppliers of raw materials/feed products within the Requirement scope of certification meet the requirements of EUDR.
+D1.5 Where the Participant relies upon suppliers of raw materials/feed products being certified, Requirement the approval system must ensure that the products supplied are covered by the scope of the suppliers' certification.

 D1.6 Requirement There must be a system in place to verify the current sustainability status of the suppliers when entering and executing a contract or agreement.
 Interpretation The Participant should be able to demonstrate how appropriate personnel are made aware of any suspensions or withdrawals from all relevant assurance schemes.
-D1.7 Requirement If a supplier of products within the scope of certification who is certified to a scheme recognised by AIC has their certification suspended or withdrawn during the execution of a contract or agreement, the Participant must: Cease merchanting of the products Establish the reason for suspension or withdrawal with the supplier
+D1.7 Requirement If a supplier of raw materials/feed products within the scope of certification who is certified to a scheme recognised by AIC has their certification suspended or withdrawn during the execution of a contract or agreement, the Participant must: Cease merchanting of the raw materials/feed products Establish the reason for suspension or withdrawal with the supplier Take immediate steps to ensure that neither sustainability nor feed safety compliance (where applicable) have been compromised Inform the Certification Body of the suspension/ withdrawal and the outcome of the investigation Not restart merchanting of the raw materials/feed products until permission is received from the Certification Body and certification is reinstated